svnacho/Twitter-bot/README.md

 37 time_between_tweets = 30               # Time in secs between consecutive tweets.
 38 time_between_tweeting = 3600 - 30*10   # Time in secs between tweeting.
 ```
+### Do your best
+This is a ultra-simple bot which I found useful for learning the basics of Tweepy, but you can try whatever you imagine.
+Change your input, use other Twitter functions through Tweepy, make an interactive bot... and enjoy.

    [tpy]: <https://github.com/tweepy/tweepy>